loveencounterflow/egyptian/README.md

 for the Egyptians at that time, the name did consist of three parts: the Sun, a Child, a Reed (or Sedge);
 one can also surmise that the latter parts, *ms-sw*, were still somewhat fully pronounced; hence, [raʕ'missaw].

+> *rꜥ-msj-sw* /riʹ-ꜥa ma-siʹ-sa/ “The Sun is the one who birthed him,” name
+> of Ramesses II, cuneiform *ri-a-ma-ši-ša*—Allen, *Ancient Egyptian Phonology* p99

 ### Comparative Readings of the Names, 'Thutmosis' and 'Ramesses'